Distance: 15 km

 View Fullscreen Map

 Drive south from Haines Junction on the Haines Road for 32 km.
-Turn right at the Kathleen Lake Campground; the campground is well signed.
-Drive towards Kathleen Lake (rather than the campsite) and look for a sign which says Cottonwood Trail / King's Throne Trail.
+Turn right at the Parks Canada Kathleen Lake Campground sign.
+Stay on the main road that leads towards Kathleen Lake (rather than taking the left eventually up to the campground), and look for a sign that says Cottonwood Trail / King's Throne Trail.
 Park where the sign indicates.
 Here you will find the old mining road which is the trailhead.

 After a steady climb in the trees, you will reach the treeline and will be following the rest of the path through loose rocks.
 Here you will get your first view of Kathleen Lake and the surrounding valley.
-The path switchbacks upwards and should be clearly visible if there is no snow on the trail.
+The path switchbacks up the rock glacier and should be clearly visible if there is no snow on the trail.

-You will reach an obvious plateau in the seat of the King's Throne with an ampitheater of rocky ridges surrounding you.
-This is a popular lunch stop with an amazing view, and is the turn around point if you are not interested in climbing along the ridge to the summit.
+You will reach an obvious plateau in the 'seat' of the King's Throne with an amphitheater of rocky ridges surrounding you.
+This is a popular lunch stop with an amazing view, and is the turn around point if you are not interested in climbing along the steep ridge to the summit or are looking for a shorter hike.

 If you decide to continue up towards the summit, the trail becomes more difficult, but is well worth the effort for the extra view of the other side of the mountain.
-Facing the mountain, you will be taking the left ridge, so continue along the trail and follow it up the steep climb up the ridge.
-This left ridge will eventually lead to the summit on the right, so don't be tempted to take a short cut and climb the ridge on the right - its too steep.
+Facing the mountain, you will be taking the left ridge, so continue along the trail and follow it up the steep climb to the top of the ridge.
+This left ridge will eventually lead to the summit on the right, so don't be tempted to take a short cut and climb the ridge on the right - it's even more steep with loose rocks.

-The path along the ridge starts out steep and eventually turns rocky again.
-You will soon get a view of Dezadeash Lake to your left while climbing up the ridge.
+The climb is steep but you're rewarded constantly with new views.
+You will soon get a view of Dezadeash Lake to your left.
 The trail should remain clearly visible except in some rocky scree areas where the trail is not always easy to see.
-If in doubt, continue along the ridge and stay away from the steep cliffs.

-After another steady climb you will finally be rewarded with a magnificant view behind the mountain.
+After another steady climb you will finally be rewarded with a magnificent view behind the mountain.
+Carefully follow the thin ridge towards the summit of the King's Throne.
 Valleys, rivers, lakes, and mountains seem to continue without end.
-On a clear day you can see the large massif of Mount Alverstone, Mount Hubbard, and Mount Kennedy from here - which is so magnificant as to give you a chill.
-Carefully follow the thin ridge towards the summit of the King's Throne.
+On a clear day you can see the large massif of Mount Alverstone, Mount Hubbard, and Mount Kennedy from here - which is so magnificent as to give you a chill.
+Return the way you came up.

 Comments / Trip Reports